-As at January 31, 2014, cumulative METC rebates offset against deferred exploration and evaluation property costs are \$824,183 (January 31, 2013 - \$824,183).
+As at April 30, 2014, cumulative METC rebates offset against deferred exploration and evaluation property costs are \$824,183 (January 31, 2014 - \$824,183).

 The Company is required by the Government of British Columbia to incur a minimum amount of expenditures to maintain concessions.
-The minimum expenditure amount is based on the number of tenures and the length of time that the right to each concession has been held.
+The minimum expenditure amount is based on the number of tenures and the age of cash concession.
 Expenditures in excess of the required annual minimum may be carried over to future years and, subject to certain conditions, to other mineral tenures located in B.C.